Christ's Resurrection Church, Kaunas: History

 After Lithuania regained independence in 1918, the concept of a new church that would express gratitude to God for its regained freedom arose.
-A committee led by president Antanas Smetona was established in 1926 to oversee its construction.
-The City of Kaunas was chosen as its site, since the historic capital of Lithuania, Vilnius, was part of Poland between 1920 and 1939.
-A design competition was held in 1928 and the proposal drawn up by Karolis Reisonas was chosen for the church as the best.
-Due to the technical difficulties arising from the grand scope of the design, and dramatic escalation of its cost estimates, the final design was not approved until 1933.
+A committee led by President Antanas Smetona was established in 1926 to oversee its construction.
+The City of Kaunas was chosen as its site, since the historic capital of Lithuania, Vilnius, was part of Poland between 1920 and 1939, meanwhile Kaunas served as a temporary capital.
+In 1928, the city municipality donated a plot of land for the construction of the church.
+A design competition was held in the same year, and the proposal drawn up by Karolis Reisonas was chosen for the church as the best.
+Due to the technical difficulties arising from the grand scope of the design and dramatic escalation of its cost estimates, the final design was not approved until 1933.

-The first cornerstone for the church was brought from Jerusalem's Mount Olive in 1934, marking the church's first symbolic milestone.
+The first cornerstone for the church was brought from Jerusalem's Mount of Olives in 1934, marking the church's first symbolic milestone.
 Funds for the construction were raised in Lithuania and abroad.
 The prominent Lithuanian parson Feliksas Kapočius was particularly involved not only in the details of the building project, but also in its funding.
-He traveled through the United States, where many Lithuanian émigrés were living, to enlist support.
-The construction underwent several setbacks, and at times was suspended for lack of funding.
+He travelled through the United States, where many Lithuanian émigrés were living, to enlist support.
+The construction project underwent several setbacks and was suspended at times due to a lack of funding.

-In 1936 certain Czechoslovak architects from Prague said that the church will become a masterpiece of modern architecture in the Baltics.
-In 1938 the walls and roof of the church were completed, and by 1940 it was largely finished; at this point around one million litas had been spent, most of it from individual donations.
+In 1938, the walls and roof of the church were completed, and by 1940, it was largely finished; at this point, around one million litas had been spent, most of it from individual donations.
+Once completed, the church was intended to become a national pantheon, with specially equipped underground crypts designed to house the remains of the nation's most distinguished individuals, as well as reinterring prominent Lithuanian figures who had died earlier.
 Further work on the church was suspended during World War II.
 The Nazi occupational authorities used the church as a storeroom; during the Soviet occupation of Lithuania, the building was confiscated by the government.
-In 1952 Stalin decreed that it be used as a factory; the cross atop the tower was demolished, as was the chapel.
+In 1952, Stalin decreed that it be used as a factory; the cross atop the tower was demolished, as was the chapel.